-Effective Insider Trading Arrangements
+Insider Trading Arrangements

-On July 20, 2023, Rajeev Singh, our Chief Executive Officer and Chairman of the Board, adopted a trading plan intended to satisfy the affirmative defense conditions under Rule 10b5-1(c) of the Securities Exchange Act of 1934, as amended (the Exchange Act).
-The plan is for the sale of June 27, 2023 up to 250,000 shares and terminates on the earlier of the date all the shares under the plan are sold and April 22, 2024.
+On July 20, 2023

+During the Company's fiscal quarter ended November 30, 2023, Rajeev Singh, our Chief Executive Officer and Chairman none of the Board, Company's directors or executive officers adopted, modified, or terminated a Rule 10b5-1 trading plan intended to satisfy the affirmative defense conditions under Rule 10b5-1(c) of the Securities Exchange Act of 1934, as amended (the Exchange Act).
+The plan is for the sale of up to 250,000 shares and terminates on the earlier of the date all the shares under the plan are sold and April 22, 2024.

-On July 21, 2023, Richard Eskew, our Board EVP, General Counsel, adopted a trading plan intended to satisfy the affirmative defense conditions under Rule 10b5-1(c) of Directors appointed Colin McHugh the Exchange Act.
+On July 21, 2023, Richard Eskew, our EVP, General Counsel, adopted arrangement or a non-Rule 10b5-1 trading plan intended to satisfy the affirmative defense conditions under Rule 10b5-1(c) of the Exchange Act.
 The plan is for (1) the sale of up to 2,400 shares of our common stock in amounts determined in accordance with a formula set forth in the plan and (2) the exercise of non-qualified stock options up to 16,659 shares, the proceeds of which would be used to exercise options and hold up to 30,250 shares.
-The plan terminates on the earlier of the date all the shares under the plan are sold or exercised, as Chief Accounting Officer, applicable, and April 19, 2024.
+The plan terminates on the earlier of the date all the shares under the plan are sold or exercised, as applicable, and April 19, 2024.

 In addition, our officers (as defined in Rule 16a-1(f) under the Exchange Act) have entered into sell-to-cover arrangements authorizing the pre-arranged sale of shares to satisfy tax withholding obligations of the Company arising exclusively from the vesting of shares of restricted stock and time-vesting or performance-vesting restricted stock units and the related issuance of shares.
-The amount of shares to be sold to satisfy the Company's principal accounting officer.
-Mr. McHugh, 44, has served as our Senior Vice President, Finance & Controller since June 2022.
-Prior tax withholding obligations under these arrangements is dependent on future events which cannot be known at this time, including the future trading price of Company shares.
-The expiration date relating to that, he served as our Vice President these arrangements is dependent on future events which cannot be known at this time, including the final vest date of Finance from February 2017 until June 2022.
-Prior to joining Accolade, Mr. McHugh was Vice President the applicable shares of Finance at Monetate, Inc. from December 2012 to February 2017.
-Mr. McHugh began his career at KPMG, LLP restricted stock and is a licensed CPA.
-He holds an M.B.A. from time-vesting or performance-vesting restricted stock units and the University officer's termination of Notre Dame and a B.A. in Accounting from St. Joseph's University, service.
+The amount of shares to be sold to satisfy the Company's tax withholding obligations under these arrangements is dependent on future events which cannot be known at this time, including the future trading price of Company shares.
+The expiration date relating to these arrangements is dependent on future events which cannot be known at this time, including the final vest date of the applicable shares of restricted stock and time-vesting or performance-vesting restricted stock units and the officer's termination of service.